Diversity & Inclusion Director EMEA – Hacinta Naidoo

 I’m definitely not a morning person, so I like to start my day with coffee, yoga and then work my way through emails.
 I hardly schedule any calls between 8-9am.
 They just feel so inhumane.

-How did you become involved with the fashion industry ?
+How did you become involved with the luxury fashion industry?

 Ralph Lauren was my first introduction into the fashion industry, and I haven’t left.
 I saw a job opening with RL and thought this is something I could do.
 I applied for it but thought that I would never hear back from them.
 A couple of weeks later, Rebecca (my first manager at RL) contacted me.
 We had a good conversation about myself and the role.
 She invited me in for the 1st interview… excitement and then dread dawned on me… what do I wear to Ralph Lauren?
 I don’t look like the models nor do I have the body for this role.
 Should I even go, or am I setting myself up to fail?